privong/Astronomy/README.md

 # Astronomy

 This contains various astronomy scripts I've written for my data analysis and processing.
 Some of them may be more widely useful.
 However, I provide no guarantee that they will even run, much less provide useable results.

-If you use these scripts or derivates of them in publications, I would appreciate a mention in the acknowledgements as well as a (digital) copy of the paper.
+If you use these scripts or derivates of them in support of data reduction, analysis, or publications, I would appreciate a mention in the acknowledgements as well as a (digital) copy of the paper.

 ## Directories